daniellittledev/Enexure.MicroBus/Readme.md

 > PM> Install-Package [Enexure.MicroBus](https://www.nuget.org/packages/Enexure.MicroBus/)

 I wanted a super simple mediator with as few dependencies as possible.
-You can register handlers and pipelines without dependency injection, use a dependency injection framework or write your own activator.
+You can register handlers and pipelines using a dependency injection framework or write your own activator.

 MicroBus supports the three fundamental bus message types, commands, events and queries(request/response).